Magical I Am

 Step (2): Solve Word Mis-Reading to develop the ability of focusing on one word and then one letter at a time so you can recognize and read them correctly.

-NOTE: Read the article Punctuation Master 1,2,3 on our website for a full explanation about the use of the rhythm and reading and using punctuation marks.”
-Instead, should read “Also, watch the video of Punctuation Mastery 1,2,3: for a full explanation about the use of the rhythm, reading, and punctuation marks to understand an author’s message.
+Step (3): Pause at Punctuation Marks: learn to use punctuation properly when reading.
+Also, watch the video of Punctuation Mastery 1,2,3: for a full explanation about the use of the rhythm, reading, and punctuation marks to understand an author’s message.

 The purpose of this exercise is to enable the individual to recognize groups of written letters as a word, and to skillfully use punctuation marks.
 The student is trained to look from left to right at each letter or punctuation mark, and to look at one character at a time, rather than seeing a string of letters as a unit (a word).
-Each time the child does not recognize a word, they must resist the habitof sounding it out phonetically orguessing.

 Instead, we ask the child to: